-Surveys world prehistory from the appearance of anatomically modern humans to the development of urbanization.
-Traces the process and sequence of human cultural development around the globe, including Europe, the Americas, the South Pacific, Africa, and Asia.
+Students examine human cultural development from the appearance of anatomically modern humans to the spread of urbanization.
+Students trace this process by analyzing prehistoric cultures in Europe, the Americas, the South Pacific, Africa, and Asia.
+Central themes include the origins of agriculture, the development of written language, and the rise of cities.